home-assistant/home-assistant.io/source/_includes/installation/container.md

 The Home Assistant Container is using an alternative memory allocation library [jemalloc](http://jemalloc.net/) for better memory management and Python runtime speedup.

-As jemalloc can cause issues on certain hardware, it can be disabled by passing the environment variable `DISABLE_JEMALLOC` with any value, for example:
+As jemalloc can cause issues on certain hardware (see Issue [home-assistant/core#36273](https://github.com/home-assistant/core/issues/36273)), it can be disabled by passing the environment variable `DISABLE_JEMALLOC` with any value, for example:

 {% tabbed_block %}